 There are no shortcuts!

-At Trustpilot, we provide companies with a range of tools that can help them improve their customer service and build their online reputation.
-Of course, we’ve already outlined a few flow-on effects that can occur from simply taking an interest in customer feedback.
+Trustpilot provides companies with a range of tools that can help them build their online reputations.
+We’ve also outlined above the flow-on effects that can occur from simply taking an interest in customer feedback.

 But let’s be clear.
-A company will not automatically improve its TrustScore just because it becomes a Trustpilot customer.
-The TrustScore calculation is 100 percent objective and doesn’t discriminate between companies that are Trustpilot customers and those that are not.
+A company won't automatically improve its TrustScore just because it becomes a Trustpilot customer.
+We treat all companies fairly and equally, and no company can pay to remove bad reviews.
+And importantly, the TrustScore calculation is 100% objective and doesn’t discriminate between companies that pay to use Trustpilot and those that don't.

 To improve its TrustScore, a company has to dedicate the care, effort and resources to actively engage with its customers, respond to reviews, learn from them and improve its offerings.

-And companies that care about customer service and have consciously decided to invest resources in working with customer feedback give themselves a head start.
-They can relatively quickly make key changes to drive improvements in their service level - and correspondingly - they’re likely to see an improvement in the type of reviews they receive, and their TrustScores.
+And companies that care about customer service enough to invest in working with customer feedback give themselves a head start.
+They can quickly identify pain points and make key changes to boost their service levels - and correspondingly - they’re likely to see improvement in their reviews and their TrustScores.